 - This is a 10% increase over 2010, when food and drink sales totaled about $17.7 billion

-- General liability insurance: This provides coverage for bodily injuries and property damages if a customer is injured in your bar or perimeter areas such as the parking lot.
-You may need to purchase a separate rider if your bar offers hazardous entertainment features such as mechanical bulls.
+- General liability insurance: This provides coverage for bodily injuries and property damages if a customer is injured in your bar or its outside property, like the parking lot.
+You may need to purchase a separate rider if your bar offers hazardous entertainment features such as mechanical bulls or a live shark petting zoo.
 Oftentimes, bar insurance policies exclude general liability coverage if the customer involved was injured due to intoxication after being served in your establishment.
 For that, you will need liquor liability insurance.

-- Liquor liability insurance: This is a specific bar liability insurance that covers property damage or physical injuries caused by patrons who have become intoxicated at your bar.
-Oftentimes, liquor liability insurance policies exclude coverage for injuries due to fights and assault.
-For that coverage, you will need assault and battery liability insurance.
+- Liquor liability insurance: This is a specific bar liability insurance that covers property damage or physical injuries caused by patrons who have been overserved at your place.
+And with the risk of overserving alcohol on your property, comes the added risk of violence and assault.
+Liquor liability insurance policies typically exclude coverage for injuries due to fights and assault, so you will want additional assault and battery liability insurance, too.

 - Assault and battery liability insurance: If a fight breaks out in your establishment, you may be held liable if it can be shown that you failed to provide a safe environment for your customers.
 Hiring security guards and bouncers can prevent many instances of assault and battery claims against you.

-- Product liability insurance: Many bars also serve food.
-If the food or alcohol you are providing to your customers is tainted in any way and causes your patrons to be sickened, you may be held liable for resulting medical expenses and punitive fees.
-This insurance will provide coverage for such claims.
+- Product liability insurance: Many bars also serve food, even if it’s just popcorn and bar nuts.
+If the food or alcohol you are providing to your customers is tainted in any way and causes your customers to get sick, you may be held liable for resulting medical expenses and related fees.
+This insurance will provide the coverage you need for these types of claims.

-- Garage-keepers liability insurance: This is necessary only if your bar or nightclub provides a valet service.
+- Garage-keepers liability insurance: This one’s only really necessary if your bar or nightclub provides a valet service.
 It provides coverage for damages to your patrons’ cars while they are in your care.

 Is Bar Insurance Expensive?

-Every bar has unique risks based on the size of the business, number of employees and the types of products served.
-Thus, every bar insurance policy is different.
-The cost of a bar insurance policy varies greatly from one establishment to the next.
-On average, these policies run about $3,000 to $5,000 a year, but if your bar is a small one, you can expect to pay less than that.
+Depends.
+Every bar has unique risks based on the size of their operation, the number of employees and the types of products served.
+And because no two bars are alike, every bar insurance policy is different too.
+On average, these policies run about $3,000 to $5,000 a year, but if your bar is small, you can expect to pay less than that.